yamcs/yamcs/docs/server-manual/mdb/loaders/emptyNode.rst

 Empty Node
 ==========

-This loader allows to create an empty node (SpaceSystem) with a given name.
+This loader allows to create an empty node in the space system hierarchy with a given name.

 For example this configuration will create two parallel nodes ``/N1`` and ``/N2`` and underneath each of them, load the xls files of the simulator.